webrtc/KITE/KITE-NoAdapter-Test/README.md

 By default server listens in 8080 port, to change this, edit server.http.js

 By default server listens in all interfaces, to change this, edit server.http.js

+If the test is to be run on a Selenium Grid, the IP address for the server should be the IP address of the machine on which it is being run, instead of http://localhost:8080.